fredfriedman/Share/doc/Technical Docs/architecture.md

 > Application is developed in Javascript using React-Native 34.1 and React 15.3.2

 Our application began with the presentation, business, and data layers combined, but has since began to take on a more redux architecture.
 At the moment, our main branch only features a portion of the app using redux; however, we have begun migrating to a full implementation inside the `redux-refactor` branch.
-Here, the application has undergone significant architectural changes to full reflect the redux structure; however, it is only about 50% complete into the transformation.
+Here, the application has undergone significant architectural changes to fully reflect the redux structure; however, it is only about 50% complete into the transformation.
 As such, we have deployed the basic application without these changes, but suggest future development be made on that branch.

 #### File System